Back to News

 News

-LUMINO PRO 2026: Montreal, an International Hub of Winter Creativity
+A look back on LUMINO PRO 2026: Montreal, International Hub of Winter Creativity

 From February 25 to 27, 2026, Montreal pulsed with the rhythm of the second edition of LUMINO PRO, the international forum dedicated to winter creativity, cultural placemaking, and light art.